 Buddied tree planting.
 In addition to the carbon offset credits, we plant 4 trees per tonne of CO₂e offset.
-We are an official partner of Eden Reforestation Projects, who plant trees to improve livelihoods.
+We are an official partner of Eden: People+Planet (formerly Eden Reforestation Projects), who plant trees to improve livelihoods.

-Alongside our tree planting, we also commit to diverting £1 per tonne of CO₂e from every sale to support our free data, tools and resources.
+Alongside our tree planting, we also commit to diverting £1 per tonne of CO₂e from every sale to support our free data, tools, and resources.
+Find out more: Circular Ecology's Scaling Carbon Reductions Initiative (SCRI).

 About this Project